 Select the Add icon next to the appropriate field to add it to the screen.

-Note: the system prompts users to record values for Date of Birth, First Name, Last Name, and Social Security Number at record creation.
-The system automatically includes these fields in all Client Profile screens.
-System administrators cannot add these fields to custom screens.
-While the system does not prompt users to record a value for Gender at record creation, system administrators can only add this field to Client Profile screens.
-System administrators can use the live markers Gender and Age to add date of birth or gender information to a screen other than the Client Profile.
-While these live marker fields are not visible in the user interface, system administrators can add them to a screen’s constraints or calculations.
+Note: The system prompts users to record values for Date of Birth, First Name, Last Name, and Social Security Number at record creation.
+The system automatically includes these fields in all Client Profile screens; these fields display in a specific order because some of the fields include field display constraints to assist with data entry.
+System Administrators cannot add these fields to custom screens.
+While the system does not prompt users to record a value for Gender at record creation, System Administrators can only add this field to Client Profile screens.
+System Administrators can use the live markers Gender and Age to add date-of-birth or gender information to a screen other than the Client Profile.

 If a system administrator saves a response for a field in Screen Editor, that response automatically displays in the screen in the user interface when a staff member completes the screen.
 The user can modify the response unless the field is hidden or made read-only.